ikanisa/abareyo/docs/launch-readiness.md

 If native projects cannot be synced locally (e.g., due to dependency conflicts), document the skip and run these steps on a workstation once resolved.

 ## 5. Telemetry & Observability
+- Confirm `METRICS_TOKEN` is configured in the runtime and that `/metrics` responds with `401` when the token is absent.
+- Verify `CORS_ORIGIN` is a comma-separated allow-list that matches the deployed web origins (no wildcard in production).
 - Backend must accept `POST /api/telemetry/app-state` beacons (emitted from `app/providers.tsx`).
 Confirm logs/metrics record app state transitions when the Capacitor app foregrounds/backgrounds.
 - Validate notification permission flow: deny once, ensure the console log is produced and UI handles disabled push gracefully.
 - Confirm existing analytics dashboards receive community mission data (`adminMissionsOverview`).